S.V. Trading & Agencies Ltd.

 The Investment Deposits with banks etc. are closely monitored by Board of Directorsand therefore no appraisal renewal policies procedures and documents has been executed.

 Our opinion is not modified in respect of this matter.

 Report on Other Legal and Regulatory Requirements

-i.
-The Company has disclosed the impact of pending litigations on itsfinancial position in its Standalone financial statements.
+1. The Company has disclosed the impact of pending litigations on its financialposition in its financial statements.